2012–13 FA Women's Cup: Second qualifying round

+Third qualifying round

 First round proper

 The draw was made on 12 November 2012 with ties were scheduled to be played on 9 December 2012.
-Colne Valley Ladies were the lowest-ranked team left in the competition, competing in the Greater London Division 1 at level 8 of the English Women's football league system.
+Colne Valley were the lowest–ranked team left in the competition, competing in the Greater London Division 1 at level 8 of the English Women's football league system.

-† – After extra time

 Second round proper

 The draw was made on 10 December 2012 with ties were scheduled to be played on 6 January 2013.
-Colne Valley Ladies were the lowest-ranked team left in the competition, competing in the Greater London Division 1 at level 8 of the English Women's football league system.
+Colne Valley were the lowest–ranked team left in the competition, competing in the Greater London Division 1 at level 8 of the English Women's football league system.

-† – After extra time

 Third round proper

 The draw was made on 7 January 2013 with ties were scheduled to be played on 3 February 2013.
-Morecambe were the lowest-ranked team left in the competition, competing in the North West Women's Regional League Premier Division at level 5 of the English Women's football league system.
+Morecambe were the lowest–ranked team left in the competition, competing in the North West Women's Regional League Premier Division at level 5 of the English Women's football league system.

-† – After extra time

 Fourth round proper

 The draw was made on 4 February 2013 with ties were scheduled to be played on 24 February 2013.
-Oxford United Ladies were the lowest-ranked team left in the competition, competing in the South West Combination at level 4 of the English Women's football league system.
+Oxford United were the lowest–ranked team left in the competition, competing in the South West Combination at level 4 of the English Women's football league system.

-† – After extra time

 Fifth round proper

 The draw was made on 25 February 2013 with ties were scheduled to be played on 17 March 2013.
-Oxford United Ladies were the lowest-ranked team left in the competition, competing in the South West Combination at level 4 of the English Women's football league system.
+Oxford United were the lowest–ranked team left in the competition, competing in the South West Combination at level 4 of the English Women's football league system.

-Quarter-finals
+Quarter–finals

-The draw for the quarter-finals took place on 18 March 2013, with Leeds United and Sunderland from the Women's Premier League National Division (2) remaining as the lowest-ranked teams.
+The draw for the quarter–finals took place on 18 March 2013, with Leeds United and Sunderland from the Women's Premier League National Division (2) remaining as the lowest–ranked teams.

-Semi-finals
+Semi–finals

-The draw for the semi-finals took place on 1 April 2013, with the ties scheduled to take place on 26 and 28 April 2013.
+The draw for the semi–finals took place on 1 April 2013, with the ties scheduled to take place on 26 and 28 April 2013.